vxlk/Unofficial-OW_API/README.md

 # Unofficial-OW_API
-An unofficial API client to Blizzard's Overwatch
+An unofficial API client to Blizzard's Overwatch.
+Takes Data from the overwatch website and reads it into memory.
+TODO: Make video showcasing.